rachel-labri-tipton/sei-project-1-tetris/readme.md

  - In some versions of tetris that I looked at, the next piece to drop is shown in a small grid to the side of the playing board.
 I worked on this feature but decided to let this stretch goal go as the deadline for the project approached.
  - Despite spending several hours working on it and time spent with my instructors, I could not get the button that plays the Tetris theme song to stop once it started.

+## Key learnings
+- Setting up CSS grid to make a gameboard
+- Using keyCodes for the keyControl() function
+- Spending a good amount of time researching a project before coding it is a great idea
+- Some project ideas, like the nextPiece() feature I wanted to implement that would show the next random tetromino to appear, may take a lot of time but might not make the final cut of a project

 ## If I'd had more time...

 If I'd had more time on this project, here's what I'd have worked on:

-- Changing the background color of the screen when the level is changed.
+- Changing the background color of the screen when the level changes.
 - Implementing an option for a player to play for a high score that would be saved.
 - Implementing a function that lets a piece drop immediately with the space bar.
 I worked on this as well but had some difficulty with it so decided it didn't need to be part of my mvp.
 - Figure out how to stop the Tetris theme song.